 In 2009, the Society celebrated its 25th anniversary with an exhibition of more than 100 artifacts reflecting the range of subject areas represented in the Museum’s collections, including mining and sports memorabilia, Olympic artifacts and textiles, and maps, books and photographs.
 In addition, a 25th Anniversary celebration and fundraiser was held at the NWMP Barracks.

 The Museum also oversees the upkeep and operations of the 1893 North West Mounted Police Barracks, a designated Provincial Resource.
-The Barracks is the oldest purpose-built barracks in Western Canada, and a mainstay of Canmore’s main street.
-It was used until 1929, at which time it was used as a private residence.
-In 1989, the Town of Canmore took over possession, purchasing the lot beside it, and partnered with the Society to oversee its restoration.
-The Barracks is free to the public, and hosts a number of community events over the course of the year, including Art-in-the-Park, a celebration of local and area artists and artisans.
-The Barracks also contains a tea house, and is home to the Roman Piwowar Memorial Garden, which contains both native and heritage plants and flowers.
+The Barracks is the oldest purpose-built barracks in Western Canada still standing on its original site, and a mainstay of Canmore’s main street.
+It was used as the home, office, and jail of local law enforcement until 1929, at which time it became a private residence.
+In 1989, the Town of Canmore took back possession, purchased the lot beside it, and partnered with the Society to oversee its restoration.
+The Barracks is open to the public and hosts a number of community events over the course of the year including Art-in-the-Park, a weekly market showcasing local and area artists and artisans.
+The Barracks is home to the Roman Piwowar Memorial Garden, now undergoing restoration, which contains both native and heritage plants and flowers.